ryancdickson/staging/docs/BR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

 CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
 To count as corroborating, a Network Perspective MUST observe:
-- the same Domain Name as the Primary Domain Validation Determination; and
+- the same Domain Name as the Primary Network Perspective; and
-- evidence confirming the CA's authority to issue as determined by the Primary CAA Validation, as specified in Section 3.2.2.8.
+- evidence confirming the CA's authority to issue as determined by the Primary Network Perspective, as specified in Section 3.2.2.8.

 ##### 3.2.2.5.3 Reverse Address Lookup